-We are committed to protecting the safety of our University community and our broader Rochester community, as well.
+We are committed to protecting the safety of our University community and our broader Rochester community.
 The University has a legal responsibility to notify the campus community when something has occurred that raises safety or security concerns.
-The information on this page provides information we are permitted to release.
+The information below provides information we are permitted to release.

 Find out what to do if you or a close contact have symptoms or think you may have been exposed

 Below is a checklist of steps to take.
 This guidance is consistent with the best available public health advice and applies to employees and students, with the exception of those who work at the Medical Center, for which there is separate guidance.